TahaTesser/dotfiles/README.md

 - Add Node environment variables
 - Add API Keys for OpenAI and Anthropic

+## ghostty/config

+This is my custom ghostty configuration.

+- Set theme to Apple System Colors
+- Set font size to 18

 ## setup.sh

 This script will install Flutter and set up the environment for development in GitHub Codespaces.